Why managing your money is important

-Getting expenses under control can help to avoid stress and improve your family’s lifestyle.
+Getting expenses under control can help you avoid stress and improve your family’s lifestyle.

 But it’s normal to feel overwhelmed by money worries and financial options.
-Most families have a lot of expenses, especially as children get older, and they have to think carefully about how to cover them while planning for the future.
+Most families have a lot of expenses, especially as children get older.
+And sometimes you might find all your bills coming in at once.
+It’s important to think carefully about how to cover your everyday expenses while planning for the future.

 Here are some basic ideas for managing money and avoiding debt:

-- Follow the basic rule – never spend more than you earn.
+- Follow the basic rule – spend less than you earn.

-- Decide what your priorities are, and it will be easier to control spending in the different areas of your family life.
+Decide what your priorities are, and it’ll be easier to control spending in the different areas of your family life.